elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, to declare an async class method, just prepend it with async.
-The meaning is the same: it ensures that the returned value is a promise and enables await.
+  <div><strong>Interview Response:</strong>Yes, prepend it with async to declare an async class method.
+The meaning is the same: it ensures that the returned value is a promise and enables “await”.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />